veterinarium/slate/source/includes/_hospitalization.md

 * Returns HTTP status 200 in case the `hospitalizationId` has been successfully attached to the hospitalization located by `hospitalizationGuid`
 * In case of error returns the [`Error`](#the-error-object) object

+Upon attachment to the existing hospitalization, Smart Flow will collect all treatments recorded so far for this hospitalization and send them with the `treatments.records_entered` [event](#retreive-multiple-medical-records).

 ## Delete hospitalization

 > Example Request: